 Két Szerecsen Bistro

-Opened almost 20 years ago, Két Szerecsen is a fixture in Budapest thanks to its longevity.
-The restaurant anchors Nagymező Street, between the stately Andrássy Avenue and the Jewish Quarter, occupying a precious piece of no man’s land.
-The highlight here is the cozy ambiance — the bright space receives plenty of natural light through oversized windows and you can find little nooks amid the tightly crammed wooden tables.
+Opened almost 20 years ago, Két Szerecsen is beloved neighborhood restaurant on Nagymező Street, located between the stately Andrássy Avenue and the Jewish Quarter.
+The best part here is the cozy ambience — the space receives plenty of natural light through oversized windows and there are little nooks amid the tightly cramped wooden tables.

 To please all tastes, Két Szerecsen has a eclectic menu: Moroccan lamb shoulder with couscous (€13), Thai green curry (€13), and Hungarian chicken paprikash (€10) appear side-by-side on the bill of fare.
 While these dishes have been fine-tuned over the years, they're far from fine dining-caliber and also somewhat overpriced.
 I prefer to come here for breakfast; the frankfurters-heavy "Viennese breakfast," the eggs benedict, and the sizable mushroom omelette are all on point.
 Advance booking is recommended.